Skip to Content

 On trips to Western half of the U.S. the jet lag was worse on the way home.
 This makes it easier to manage but it was always better if we had a day or two before she had to go back to school and other activities.

 By middle school the first day was a bit of struggle but she’d be back to normal by the second morning.
-We managed a busy five-day weekend in Edinburgh at this age, though we spent much of the first day on a city tour bus, where she napped on and off.
+We managed a busy five-day weekend in Edinburgh at about age 9, though we spent much of the first day on a city tour bus, where she napped on and off.

 In high school she could even push through and keep herself awake until early evening on that first day and her appetite was affected less.